BXPlus/XCoin/reports/week4.md

 This week I finished fixing the web socket implementation, and discussed with @Cyrus Pellet about the challenges that we were encountering with our network implementation with servers and clients.
 We came together to the fact that we needed to use multi-threading to be able to achieve a bidirectional communication (nodes are both client and server now).
 So we implemented it and re-factorized the XNode architecture to implement a network in a decentralized fashion.

 Next week, I pursue my implementation of header-first sync for the blockchains and merge the peer @Malo's peer discovery in the network.

+@Jean-Sebastien G.

+This week I started looking at the implementation of the wallet

+Next week the goal will be to finish the implementation